Rahulchandnani1/CountriesList/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+Functionalities:
+1 It has dark and light mode to change the color theme.
+2 It shows all the countries list from Api.
+3 It can filter countries on the basis of region.
+4 It can also filter the list on the basis of input given by user in Search Bar 5 If we user click on card of any country it will move to details of that country page 6 Each country card display will scale up on hover.
+7 There is back button on details page to go back to home page.
+8 On details of any country card we are showing border countries on click of border country details of that country will come.

 ### `npm test`